 So you’ve heard of VoIP numbers and you probably associate them with voice calls.
-A lot of people don’t realize of VoIP numbers have another important ability—texting.
+A lot of people don’t realize that VoIP numbers have another important ability—texting.

 Just as VoIP enables you to place calls using the internet, it’s just as capable of doing the same thing for text messages.
-Connect with anyone in the world from a number with your area code.
+Connect with anyone in North America from a number with your area code.

 How exactly does VoIP texting work?
 And what makes it different from traditional phone-to-phone texting?
 We’ll answer both of these questions and more.

 VoIP texting is a text-enabled virtual phone number that isn’t assigned to a device, but rather to a user.
 And that user (or users) can send texts by using an internet connection.
-Think of it like an AIM chat, but for cellphones!
+In short, it lets you send text messages to cellphones from your computer or our app.

 When you buy a cellphone you also need to buy a cellphone plan to make it more than just a glorified calculator/camera.
 Cellphone plans enable things like calls, texts, and data.
 With a traditional cellphone plan you can send texts and calls to another cellphone, or a group of cellphones (hello group chat).